twowaits/SDE-Interview-Questions/Uber/README.md

 - Design an alarm system for a driverless car.
 - Design an algorithm to operate elevators to pick up people on different floors of a building.
 - Given a restaurant menu and a budget, output all the possible ways to use up the budget.
 - How would you find the words that became obsolete in English language between 16th and 17th century?
 You may use a search engine.

+## Feel free to show you love :heart: by putting a star :star: on this project :v: .